A step-by-step, visual explainer of forward noise and reverse denoising in modern diffusion models.

 True scale difference between Jupiter and Saturn.

-A simulation showing the true scale difference between Mercury and Jupiter.
+The true scale difference between Mercury and Jupiter.

-A simulation showing the true scale difference between Earth and the Moon.
+The true scale difference between Earth and the Moon.

-A simulation showing the true scale difference between Jupiter and Neptune.
+The true scale difference between Jupiter and Neptune.

-A simulation showing the true scale difference between Jupiter and Earth.
+The true scale difference between Jupiter and Earth.

 The true scale difference between Mars and Earth.